jmigueprieto/gradle-librarian-plugin/README.md

-# Gradle Librarian Plugin
+# Librarian

-A set of Gradle plugins that try to make the development flow a bit smoother and the configuration easier in large multi-module projects which use dependencies which are in active development and constantly changing.
+This project contains a set of Gradle plugins that try to make the development flow smoother and help in managing the configuration of large multi-module projects that use dependencies which are in active development and frequently changing.

 ## Settings plugin